eliminmax/eambfc/README.md

 ### Extra goals

-* [ ] automatic testing of brainfuck source files in test/ directory
+* [ ] automatic testing of brainfuck source files in `test/` directory
 * [ ] make some hard-coded values (like tape size) configurable when building `eambfc`
 * [ ] remove unused macros and definitions from header files
-  * `elf.h` is not originally part of this project, and has not been trimmed down at all
+  * `elf.h` is not originally part of this project, and has not been trimmed down as much as it could be
   * `eam_compiler_macros.h` defines macros for several x86 registers that are not used at all
 * [ ] better command-line interface for the compiler
 * [x] account for umask when creating a file